Scale-Dependent Loop Corrections to the Inflationary Power Spectrum: UV divergences in dimensional regularisation

 \section{UV divergences in dimensional regularisation}

-In this Appendix, we justify that the divergent part of the loop diagram is given by~\eqref{eq:UV} provided the short--distance modes are in the Bunch--Davies (adiabatic) vacuum.
+In this Appendix, we justify that the divergent part of the loop diagram is given by~\eqref{eq:UV} provided the short--distance modes are in the Bunch--Davies (adiabatic) vacuum~\cite{ParkerFulling1974,BirrellDavies,AndersonParker1987} (See eg. \cite{Kristiano:2025ajj,Ballesteros:2025nhz} for a recent application of these techniques within the context of inflation).
 Throughout, we use dimensional regularisation for the momentum integral in $d=3+\delta$ spatial dimensions.
 In this scheme only logarithmic UV divergences generate a $1/\delta$ pole; pure power divergences are absent in minimal subtraction.

 In the interaction picture, the mode functions appearing in the in-in integrals are the ones of the free theory, which in our case is set by the bare quadratic EFT action for the Goldstone mode.
 We define the canonically normalised mode functions in conformal time as